-Market liquidity risks arise where the Firm is unable to unwind investment positions due to market disruptions.
+Market liquidity risks arise where the Firm is unable to unwind investment positions due to redemptions and market disruptions.
 The small cap universe of stocks encompasses some of the highest levels of risk and likewise the highest levels of potential reward in unleveraged equity investing.
-The AIM market and smaller company securities are typically characterised by lower levels of trading volumes and greater price sensitivity compared to larger capitalized securities and markets.
-This has limited direct impact on the VCT and AIM IHT service where investor liquidity is determined by the market the VCT itself is listed on and the investors' own decision to redeem.
+The AIM market and smaller company securities are characterised by lower levels of trading volumes and greater price sensitivity compared to larger capitalised securities and markets.